-AOC contracts with a hearing officer (administrative law judge) to conduct the remainder of the hearing proceedings.
+The Administrative Office of the Courts (AOC) contracts with a hearing officer (administrative law judge) to conduct the remainder of the hearing proceedings.
 The administrative law judge must prepare a written findings of fact, conclusions of law, and recommendations to the Board regardless of the disposition of the matter.
 The Board then reviews the findings, conclusions, and recommendation and determines what further action to take.

-GR 31.1 Impact
+Impact of Newly Implemented GR 31.1

-GR 31.1, the Supreme Court's rule governing access to administrative records, was adopted in 2013 and is scheduled for implementation in 2015.
+GR 31.1, the Supreme Court's rule governing access to administrative records, was adopted with an effective date of January 1, 2016.